mpakus/vagramonger/README.md

-# Ruby + Mongo Development environment
+# Ruby and MongoDB Vagrant environment

 Put these Vagrantfile and Cheffile at the root directory of your project.